jdunmire/SCIM-shield/README.md

 all` in the `hdwr/` directory.
 See comments in the `Makefile` for more details.

 My development notes are spread throught the project.
+The project has been spread over several years because it has been a _spare-time_ project.
+As of (June 2014) PCBs have been built, the first unit built and tested.

+__WARNING__: The silk-screen for the diodes is reversed.